thomasloven/hass-browser_mod/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-A Home Assistant integration to turn your browser into a controllable entity - and also an audio player.
+A Home Assistant integration to turn your browser into a controllable entity - and also an audio player and a security camera (WIP).

 ## Example uses